isomerpages/moe-eastspringpri/_departments/Character & Citizenship Education (CCE).md

 <p>8.&nbsp;Parents may opt their children out of the Growing Years programme,
 and/or supplementary sexuality education programmes by MOE-approved external providers.</p>
-<p>9.
-Parents who wish to opt their children out of the Growing Years (GY)
+<p>9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children
-programme need to complete an opt-out form.
-This form will be distributed to parents at the start of the programme.
-A hardcopy of the form, duly completed and signed, is to be submitted to the teacher in-charge of the programme by the end of Term 4 Week 9.</p>
+out of the Sexuality Education lessons need to complete an opt-out form.
+This form will be communicated to parents at the start of the year and is also downloadable <u>here</u>.
+The completed opt-out form is to be submitted by 8 November 2024.</p>
 <p>10.
 Parents can also contact the school at 67866192 or email the school
 to seek clarification about the school’s Sexuality Education programme.</p>
 <p></p>